huntermacias/pygame-docs-2.0/README.md

 7. Create a new pull request on the original repository

+#### Commit Message Style Guide
+Thank you for contributing to our project!
+In order to keep our commit history consistent and easy to read, we ask that you ### follow these guidelines when writing your commit messages.

+#### Each commit message should begin with a unique emoji that represents the type of change being made.
+Here are some examples:

+:sparkles: :sparkles: - adding new features
+:bug: :bug: - fixing a bug
+:pencil: :pencil: - updating documentation or comments
+:art: :art: - making visual or stylistic changes
+:fire: :fire: - removing code or files
+:truck: :truck: - moving or renaming files
+:zap: :zap: - improving performance
+:construction: :construction: - work in progress
+After the emoji, please include a brief, descriptive summary of the change in present tense, starting with a lowercase letter. ### For example:

+:sparkles: Add new feature for user authentication

 ## Development
 #### To start the development server, run the following command:
 ```terminal